Notice for AMI Members

-At Applied Microbiology International, we publish six internationally acclaimed journals in partnership with Wiley and Oxford University Press.
+At Applied Microbiology International, we publish three internationally acclaimed journals in partnership with Oxford University Press.
 Our journals cover all areas of applied microbiology and combine the highest levels of scientific rigour with global expertise to publish the latest cutting-edge research in our field from around the world.

 We aim to provide a suitable home for the research of all authors working towards AMI’s goals, whatever your financial means or geographical location.
 Please read the journal information below to see which of our journals is the best fit for your research.
 Let us know if you cannot find a home for your research or if you have an idea for a new journal.

-Our members benefit from free access to paywalled content and special discounts on open access publishing fees.
+Our members benefit from free access to paywalled content and a 20% discount on open access publishing fees.
 Join today to ensure you have access to our range of publishing benefits.
 If you don’t have access yet, contact us today to set up your account.

-New for 2023: Free membership for AMI journal authors
+New for 2024: free membership for all AMI journal authors

 We aim to build a broader community within the field of applied microbiology globally and strengthen the links between our journals and our other activities.
-We hope that this will encourage more of our authors to submit to our journals and support us in achieving our vision to solve the world’s greatest challenges through microbiology.
+We hope to encourage more of our members to submit to and review for our journals and support us in achieving our vision to solve the world’s greatest challenges through microbiology.

 See below for full details on our journals and links to submit.